HaoKang-Timmy/finetune/README.md

 ![image-20211125113844084](./pic/image-20211125113844084.png)

-It could be infer that using different lr at different layer, which is small lr for deep layers gets better results in validation datasets comparing to same lr for all layers.
+It could be infer that using seperate lr, which is small lr for deep layers gets better results in validation datasets comparing to Standard Fine-tuning.

 Which is similar to this article,https://arxiv.org/pdf/1811.08737.pdf.